-- The assessment must be completed prior to completion of the local grant application - Only activities and expenditures for which the eligible recipient can demonstrate a need can be included in the local grant application - Local applications will not be accepted without the approved corresponding regional needs assessment - The needs assessment must be completed/updated every two years with a review of progress in the interim
+- The assessment must be completed prior to completion of the local grant application. - Only activities and expenditures for which the eligible recipient can demonstrate a need can be included in the local grant application. - Local applications will not be accepted without the approved corresponding regional needs assessment. - The needs assessment must be completed/updated every two years with a review of progress in the interim.

-Regional Team Name: Hays Region Date: 2/1/2022 Regional N Needs Assessment Team Co-chairs: Email: Phone number: Secondary: Beck y Hickert bhickert@usd489.c com 785-623-2600 Postsecondary: J ennifer Brown/Amanda Strait jbrown@ncktc.edu t@cloud.edu /astrai 785-738-9085/800-729-5101 x377
+Regional Team Name: Hays Region Date: 2/1/2024 Regional Needs Assessment Team Co-chairs: Email: Phone number: Secondary: Becl ky Hickert bhickert@usd489.com 785.623.2600 Postsecondary: Jennifer Brown Amanda Strait Jbrown@ncktc.edu astrait@cloud.edu 785.738.9085 785.243.1435 ext 377

-Regional Needs Assessment Stakeholder Team At least one stakeholder for each category is REQUIRED
+Regional Needs Assessment Team At least TWO representatives for each category are REQUIRED